mafe72/3D-Printer-Filament-Width-Sensor/README.md

 Also to constantly display the nominal filament width on your 3D printer display, uncoment the following line.

 		#define FILAMENT_LCD_DISPLAY

+Once done, flash the modified firmware to your printer.

 Hardware Installation
 ---------------------